chrisalexander55/ecmascript-sass-webpack-starter/README.md

 The project supports the following features:

+* Multiple SPA pages
 * ES (Babel and ESLint)
-* Webpack (3.X, dev-server)
+* Webpack (3.X, dev-server, dashboard)
-* Webpack Dashboard
-* Google Lighthouse performance/practice profiling
+* Google Lighthouse performance/best-practice profiling
 * Progressive Web Application (PWA) markup compliance
-* Docker Container
+* Docker Container (optional)

 ## Installation

-Windows platform users should install [GitBash](https://git-scm.com/downloads) before continuing.
+Windows platform users should install [GitBash](https://git-scm.com/downloads) before continuing so you can use Unix terminal commands.

-### Docker Container
+### Docker Container (Optional)

 If you haven't already done so, install [Docker](https://www.docker.com/) on you host OS.
 Windows <=7 users need to install [Docker Toolbox](https://www.docker.com/products/docker-toolbox).
 If you have any issues, hit-up the Docker forums or SO.